Hennepin Probate / Mental Health Court

 Probate Court has jurisdiction over cases involving the disposition of property owned by people who have passed away; administration of court-supervised trusts; and proceedings to create guardianships or conservatorships for minor children, incapacitated or incompetent adults.

-Different Types of Probate Procedures
+Different Types of Estate Procedures

 • Affidavit of Collection of Personal Property